mehrnoush68/chat-app/README.md

 3. Sketch the styling (borders, shadows, lines, spacing, shading, etc)
 4. Create the HTML for one chat message `article`
 5. Fully style the `article` with a class of `.message` using CSS.
-6. Create a rule elements with class `.from-me` to overwrite styles given to `.message` to show it's from the logged in user
+6. Create a rule for elements with class `.from-me` to overwrite styles given to `.message` to show it's from the logged in user
-7. Create a rule elements with class `.from-them` to do the same, but show it's from the opposite user
+7. Create a rule for elements with class `.from-them` to do the same, but show it's from the opposite user

 ### B. User card
 1. Quickly wireframe a list item for a single user, including any relevant information (even if you have to make it up, or the data may be inaccessible)